 Photos displayed courtesy of Jamie and Garnet Daniel, Dutch Shepherd Acres, Ontario

-Similar in appearance to the German Shepherd, the Dutch Shepherd stands up to 25 inches at the shoulder and weights between 50 and 70 pounds (23 to 32 kg).
+Similar in appearance to the German Shepherd, the Dutch Shepherd stands up to 25 inches (63.5 cm) tall at the shoulder and weights between 50 and 70 pounds (23 to 32 kg).
 He generally has a black mask.
 The Dutch Shepherd has three different coat types: long-haired, short-haired, and the wiry or rough-haired.

-The weather-resistant coat is black with streaks of gold and grey (brindle) and may be grey, silver, red, yellow, or gold brindle.
+The weather-resistant coat is always brindle: black with streaks of gold and grey and may be grey, silver, red, yellow, or gold brindle.
 Grooming needs are minimal.
 This colouring was one of the ways to distinguish the dog from his cousin, the Belgian Shepherd.

 This shepherd is devoted to his owner and gets along well with children.
 He will happily follow a firm and fair leader who will ensure he knows his place.
 Please note that he is quite capable of taking on the alpha role if you do not!

-Athough he is calm and relaxed indoors, he is also very territorial and therefore makes a super watch and guard dog.
-He is alert, watchful, lively, and a tireless athlete capable of running all day.
-An enthusiastic worker, the Dutch Shepherd excels at agility, obedience, field training, guard work, and herding as well as tracking and search and rescue.
+Athough he is calm and relaxed indoors, he is also lively and a tireless athlete capable of running all day.
+An enthusiastic and versatile worker, the Dutch Shepherd excels at agility, obedience, flyball, field training, Schutzhund, and herding as well as tracking and search and rescue.
 He will also engage in sports such as dock jumping, disc dog, and weight pulling.